-DLA Piper has been a signatory to the UN Global Compact (UNGC) 10 Principles since 2013.
+DLA Piper has been a signatory to the UN Global Compact (UNGC)

+10 Principles since 2013.
 We have aligned our strategies and operations with the universal principles on human rights, labour, anti-corruption, and the environment.
 We publish an annual Sustainability Report, to reaffirm our commitment to these principles and demonstrate our progress in working to achieve them.
 Since the Sustainable Development Goals (SDGs) were agreed in 2015, we also embraced them as a guiding framework for achieving positive impact.
-Our latest Sustainability Report is published on our website <a href="https://example.com/hereal/news/memory-to-the-news
+Our latest Sustainability Report is published on our website, further information here.

-Management approval
+Board approval

-The Board of DLA Piper Australia approved this statement on behalf of the Partners on 2nd November 2023 and is signed by Amber Matthews, Managing Partner, Australia.
+The DLA Piper Board approved this statement on behalf of the members on 31 October 2023.

+Simon Levine, Managing Partner.